 - The AI Revolution: The road to superintelligence article by Tim Urban.

-- The Global AI Index – which country is most innovative and which country is investing the most resources?
-Right now the USA is still dominating but China is catching up rapidly.
+- The Global AI Index – which country is the most innovative and which country is investing the most resources?
+Right now, the USA is still dominating but China is catching up rapidly.